ShivanS93/100-days-of-code/r1-log.md

 In the context of python lists, I found out that append() attaches elements one by one, while extend() can concatenate two lists together.
 Using extend() requires less computation than using a '+' operator.

+### R1D48

+Working on analysing a youtube channel to look at view counts and among video tags / topics.
+Also Day 3 of 66 Days of Data.